lavishay-technion/ansible-k3s/README.md

 ## Main Objective steps
 - Using a bash script "run_playbook.sh", the script's steps:
-    - Download the required files to 00_copying_files/files/ to be used by the playbook
+    - Downloads the required files to 00_copying_files/files/ to be used by the playbook
     - Runs the Ansible Playbook "main_playbook.yaml"

 - Ansible Playbook runs 3 seperate roles: